 Ring in the holidays with a visit to Metroparks Toledo’s “Holidays at the Manor House.”
 Volunteers transform this grand mansion at Wildwood Preserve into a festive holiday wonderland.
-Reservations are required but admission is free.
+Admission is free.

 Nothing says Christmas like a tour of “A Christmas Story” House.
 That’s right, you can actually visit and go inside at the house used to film the 1980s Christmas movie classic, “A Christmas Story”.